Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####rotate(...)

-[<span class="ret boo"></span>](types.md)&nbsp;Rotates Object smoothly in the direction of the given Vector.
+[<span class="ret boo"></span>](types.md) Rotates Object smoothly in the direction of the given Vector.
 This does not set the Object to face a specific rotation, it rotates the Object around by the number of degrees given for x/y/z.

 !!!info "rotate(vector)"
 	* [<span class="tag vec"></span>](types.md) **vector**: The amount of x/y/z to rotate by.